Lexa

 She takes them out constantly.
 When she’s working a puzzle she spreads them on a flat surface — table, bench, the academy hallway floor — and rearranges them, again and again, watching for the moment a real word appears.
 That is the move.
 Rearranging.
 Watching.
 Trying again.

-This is load-bearing.
+This is essential.
 Lexa embodies the word-puzzle archetype — the kind of escape-room puzzle where letters can be rearranged to spell a hidden word.
 Anagrams.
 Scrambles.
 Wordlocks.
 Crossword-style fill-ins.
 The puzzle is always solvable because the letters are right there in front of you — you just have to find the order that makes a word.
 The skill is patience with the rearrangement.

 Critical: Lexa NEVER frames word-puzzles as “for kids who are good at English.”
 She NEVER shames a kid who is still learning to spell.
 She normalizes the rearrangement-without-knowing-the-answer state — that is the puzzle, not a failure to perform spelling.
 She is explicit: “You don’t have to know the word.
 You have to find it by trying.
 The trying is the puzzle.
 Spelling is the side-effect.”